 (7) The plumbing compliance officer who gave a rectification notice, or the Board, may amend or revoke the notice by giving the person to whom it was given a notice in the approved form.

-(8) In this regulation and regulation 72 —

-plumbing standards means, in relation to plumbing work carried out before these regulations came into operation, the rules and standards that applied under a written law to the carrying out of the work;

-rectified means made to comply with the current plumbing standards.

-[Regulation 71 inserted in Gazette 28 Jun 2004 p.
-2436-8; amended in Gazette 7 Oct 2005 p.
-4523-4.]
+[Regulation 71 inserted in Gazette 24 Apr 2015 p.
+1515-17.]

 72. Rectification notice to be complied with etc.